RiseGaming/Takistan-Life-Rules/README.md

 4. War vehicles cannot target civilians unless lethal threat.
 5. Must end martial law once threat is over.
 6. Civilians can be searched without cause during martial law.

-7. Staff controls declaration/end.
+> [!WARNING]
+> Staff have final say on Declaration/Ending of Martial Law.
 ---

 ## 🤝 Joint Ops

 1. Declared by mutual agreement of Blufor/Opfor commanders.
+   - Either side may choose to end Joint Ops.
 2. Enables faction collaboration.
+   - War cannot be declared whilst Joint Ops are active.
+   - OPFOR cannot bring War Vehicles into the North if Martial Law is not declared.
 3. Territory rules apply (e.g. Opfor leads in the South).
 4. Must be communicated to all units.
 5. Cross-territory access is allowed.
-6. Either faction can end the operation.
-7. War cannot be declared during joint ops.
-8. Both factions enforce laws map-wide.
+6. Both factions enforce laws map-wide.

-9. Staff controls declaration/end.
-10. OPFOR cannot bring War Vehicles into the North if Martial Law is not declared.<br>
+> [!IMPORTANT]
-    - War Vehicles include any vehicle that uses explosive ordinance or an ammo calibre higher than 12.7×99mm NATO.<br>
+> War Vehicles include any vehicle that uses explosive ordinance or an ammo calibre higher than 12.7×99mm NATO.

+> [!WARNING]
+> Staff have final say on Declaration/Ending of Joint Ops.
 ---

 ## ⚖️ Cross-Border Operations